knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineGlobalsApi.md

 <a name="updatebreglobal"></a>
 # **UpdateBREGlobal**
-> ModelBreGlobalResource UpdateBREGlobal (string id, ModelBreGlobalResource breGlobalResource)
+> BreGlobalResource UpdateBREGlobal (string id, BreGlobalResource breGlobalResource)

 Update a global definition